greg-raven/Uncommon-Sense/_posts/2023-05-12-all-might-be-free.md

 ---
-title: 'All might be free'
+title: "All might be free"
 layout: post
 categories:
 - liberty